Gruppe-6-Hotel-Kong-Arthur/.github/profile/README.md

 - **Architecture**: Microservices
 - **Containerization**: Docker (for development and deployment)

-## Quick Start: Deploy All Microservices

-The following script clones each repository in this organization, builds Docker images for each microservice, and runs them in a shared Docker network.
-Copy and paste the entire code block into your terminal for a seamless setup.

-### Requirements

-- **Docker**: Ensure Docker is installed and running.
-- **Git**: Make sure you have Git installed to clone repositories.

 ### Steps for Setting Up and Running Services

 #### 1. Clone Repositories